Jared284/security-portfolio/labs/03-cloud-security-monitoring/05-detection-engineering/README.md

 These detections still have several limitations:

-- both detections rely on relatively simple matching logic
+- all detections rely on relatively simple matching logic
 - the host-side rule uses string matching rather than deeper parsing
-- the CloudTrail-side rule is focused on a single event type
+- the CloudTrail-side rules are focused on specific event types rather than broader correlation
-- neither detection currently correlates with other telemetry sources
+- the lab does not yet correlate host-level and cloud-level telemetry together
 - the lab does not yet perform automated response based on these detections
-- the cloud-side coverage is still limited to one initial administrative event type
+- cloud-side coverage is still limited to a small set of control-plane events

 Even with those limitations, this phase provides strong evidence that the lab can turn both host activity and AWS control-plane activity into usable cloud-native security signals.